ualtinok/kandilli/README.md

 - Bids cannot be withdrawn

 ### Step 2: Candle Snuff
-- Just after Thursday 00:00:00, anyone can call the snuff function.
+- Just after definite end time (Thursday 00:00:00 in the example), anyone can call the snuff function.
 - Snuff function will ask Chainlink VRF to send back a random number.
 - Depending on setting, snuffer may need to have LINK tokens and approve token usage to the contract.
 - Caller of the function will receive a bounty which increases over time up to a max after the auction end time reached.
 This bounty is not immediately paid because depending on snuff time, auction may not have enough bids to cover the snuff bounty.